 Designed by Dom Fazio, Heritage Ridge has long been one of the most popular golf destinations on the Treasure Coast, offering 6 sets of tees to accommodate all levels of play.
-The course has recently undergone an extensive renovation including converting all the greens to “Champion Ultra Dwarf” putting surfaces.
+The greens are “Champion Ultra Dwarf” putting surfaces.
 Champion is considered to be the best putting surface available and is used at some of the country’s most prestigious Private Clubs.
 Heritage Ridge is open to the public and we offer reasonably priced Annual, 6 month, and 3 month memberships.
-HRGC also offers a Golf Academy, Driving Range and a Restaurant & Bar that overlooks the finishing holes.
+HRGC also offers a Driving Range and a Restaurant & Bar that overlooks the finishing holes.
 Whether its a friendly round of golf or a drink after your round at the Bar, Heritage Ridge Golf Club offers you a great time.
 Our Driving Range is located just off US1 and it is recommended that you stop there as you enter the Golf Course to warm up.
 Range balls are $5.00 a bucket for approximately 50 balls.
 The Range is open daily.

 Par 4 – 385 Yards